- The Credit Union

 There has been a substantial increase in the amount of fraudulent activity taking place at local financial institutions, specifically fraudulent/counterfeit checks.
 With our member's safety in mind, please don't be surprised if your teller takes a moment to check the credibility of your large dollar amount checks.
 This is a simple process that will help you avoid potential scams, and possibly save you lots of money.

-If you receieve a letter stating that you have won a "sweepstakes" or "lottery", it is probably a scam!
+If you receive a letter stating that you have won a "sweepstakes" or "lottery", it is probably a scam!
 Don't believe it, especially if the letter tells you not to tell anyone where the check came from.
 Bring the letter and check to Diamond Valley Federal Credit Union.
 We can confirm its validity.
 Counterfeit and fraudulent checks will cost you money!

 Please review the check list below regarding fraudulent/counterfeit checks: